Timothy C. Hain, MD•Most recent update: May 16, 2020

 Vertebrobasilar ischemia is an especially substantial cause of inversion illusions.(Charles et al., 1992; Steiner, Shahin, & Melamed, 1987; Stracciari, Guarino, Ciucci, & Pazzaglia, 1993; Horga Hernandez et al., 2006)

 Odd and unusual reports include inversion illusions due to third ventriculostomy (Pamir, Ozer, Siva, Ozek, & Kansu, 1990), and frontal lobe abcess (Solms, Kaplan-Solms, Saling, & Miller, 1988).
+Killer and Buettner (2005) reported a patient who reported that "the world is turning upside down and the television keeps falling to the ground while dwarfs are parading on the ceiling."
+This goes a bit beyond an inversion illusion of course, and would be classified rather as a hallucination.

 Although there is no literature about Meniere’s and inversion illusions, I have encountered patients with this occasionally in my practice.
 Putting these all together, almost all causes of inversion illusions include brainstem lesions, and most are around the territory of the vestibular nucleus.